IntermediateMobile SEO

 βš™οΈ How Does the Viewport Meta Tag Work?

-1. The viewport tag is added to the head section of your HTML.
+1. The viewport tag is added to the head section of your HTML, typically as the first meta tag.

-2. It sets the width of the viewport to either the device width or a specific value.
+2. It sets the width of the viewport to either the device width or a specific value, allowing for flexible layouts.

-3. It controls the initial scale and allows users to zoom in or out from the default.
+3. It controls the initial scale, determining how the page is zoomed when first loaded, and allows users to zoom in or out from the default.

-4. By configuring these settings, the webpage layout becomes responsive to different screen sizes.
+4. By configuring these settings, the webpage layout becomes responsive to different screen sizes, ensuring that content is displayed optimally across devices.

 πŸ“Œ Examples of Viewport Meta Tag Usage